 - The majority of students will undertake English Language & Literature, Mathematics, RE (please note that in a Catholic school RE is an essential element of a student's education, under directive of the Bishop), and Science GCSEs plus three option subjects of their choice.
 For students who have an Educational Health Care Plan (EHCP) or diagnosed SEND, this may not be the best provision for them if sustained and substantial evidence shows that they are very unlikely to achieve a GCSE grade for these subjects. - Students will choose their Pathways to GCSE subjects during Year 8, and during Year 9 will begin these subjects.
-Students who are advised by the SENCO to follow the alternative curriculum route will have the opportunity to study 2 GCSE options plus 2 alternative provisions in Year 9 which may include Award Scheme Development and Accreditation Network (ASDAN), short course qualifications or BTECs.
+Students who are advised by the SENCO to follow the alternative curriculum route will have the opportunity to study 3 GCSE options plus an alternative provision in Year 9 called Award Scheme Development and Accreditation

+Network (ASDAN), short course qualifications or BTECs.
+We are keen to develop our Alternative Curriculum offer and hope to offer other options in future years.
 This will be reviewed, involving the student and parent/carer at the end of Year 9 on a student by student basis to determine the best next steps for the student, including which subjects to continue into Year 10.
 Where a student has an EHCP or has a need identified by professionals, the student may (where appropriate) be offered the opportunity to work with external alternative providers such as the Suffolk New Skills Centre to cater their curriculum appropriately for the individual, the Deputy Head teacher will oversee this provision.